-Current Work
+Recent Work

-- Subsequent "Baseline Meteorological Year" (BMY) data (12 actual months concatenated) is selected on the basis of statistical averages for the current baseline of 1990. - 1990 BMYs for 100 locations now in process for release this year based on 1975 to 2004 inclusive - Incorporating BOM's satellite-derived hourly solar data from 1998 released 2010 (with subsequent quarterly updates) - New PCVs provided by CSIRO - New code for synthesizing EFMYs from BMYs - To be marketed by AuSES and ACADS-BSG for building simulation, but not available at the time of BS2011
+- Subsequent "Baseline Meteorological Year" (BMY) data (12 actual months concatenated) is selected on the basis of statistical averages for the current baseline of 1990. - 1990 BMYs for 100 locations generated based on 1975 to 2004 inclusive - Incorporating BOM's satellite-derived hourly solar data from 1990 initially released 2010 (with subsequent ~quarterly updates) - New PCVs provided by CSIRO in late 2014 - New code for synthesizing EFMYs from BMYs - Now available for building and energy system simulation.

-- Weather files for 2030 and two scenarios for 2050 (high and low emissions) are being created in ACDB and TMY2 formats
+- Weather files for two scenarios for 2030 and four scenarios for 2050 (high to low emissions) were created in ACDB and TMY2 formats

-- Monthly Projected Change Values (PCVs) provided by CSIRO on a coarse geographic grid
+- Monthly Projected (not "Forecast") Change Values (PCVs) provided by CSIRO on a coarser geographic grid

 - Interpolation used on PCVs near the boundary between two (or three or four) grid cells

 - Temperature

 - Humidity

 - Insolation and cloud cover

 - Wind